LATEST | FEATURES | INTERVIEWS | NEWS | FRIGHTFEST | REVIEWS Interview with Jen and Sylvia Soska, directors of Vendetta

 HC: Jen and Sylvia, thank you very much

 Vendetta is showing on Horror April 4th as part of Vengeance Season.

-Related show tags: SEE NO EVIL 2, VENDETTA MORE INTERVIEWS Interview with Julien Seri, director of Anderson Falls
+Related show tags: SEE NO EVIL 2, VENDETTA MORE INTERVIEWS Interview with Adam Green, director of Victor Crowley

 Posted on Tuesday 18th February 2020

 Ahead of the UK premiere of serial killer thriller Anderson Falls at Arrow Video FrightFest Glasgow 2020, director Julien Seri reflects on this, his first 'American' experience, challenging fight scenes and the importance of personal vision.

 It has been five years since we premiered Night Fare at FrightFest London, what have you been up to since then?

 JS: I worked on two, very singular, projects as a producer and/or director.
 I signed for both with Wild Bunch, but we've failed to produce them yet.
 So I keep fighting.
 And I did a lot of commercials, TV series and music videos.

 When did you first hear about the Anderson Falls script and why did you think it was perfect for yo...SHARE: READ MORE Interview with Adam Stovall, director of A Ghost Waits

 Ahead of the World premiere of A Ghost Waits at Arrow Video FrightFest Glasgow 2020, director Adam Stovall reflects on getting through depression, creating paranormal romance and the influence of Tom Waits...